MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 >
 > This feature will be available in all public cloud regions March 2023.
 >
 > There's no additional Power Platform licensing requirement during this preview.
-When this feature becomes generally available, there will be licensing requirement.
+When this feature becomes generally available, there will be a licensing requirement.
 >
 Currently, all your customer data stored *only* in the following apps and services can be encrypted with customer-managed key: